How to create a Quantitative study?

 Steps

-A popup will appear to select the type of study:
+A popup will appear to select the type of study you want to create.
+Select Quantitative Study and click Create from Scratch to proceed.

-Step 5: Customize the Welcome and Thank You Pages
+Step 5: Set up the Welcome and Thank You pages

 Welcome Page